5 alternative ways to fund a school Wall Art Project

 - Go Fund Me

-Finding the best grant for your project and winning the grants takes experience and skill, especially for larger values.
-There are various companies and professionals out there who can help you find the right grant for you and support you in your application process/bid writing and it can be well worth investing some of your budget in employing professional services to assist you:
+Finding the best grant for your school Wall Art project is the first step.
+It takes experience and skill to win one of these grants, especially for larger values.
+There are various companies and professionals out there who can help you find the right grant for you.
+They can also support you in your application process/bid writing.
+So, it can be worth investing some of your budget in employing professional services to assist you:

 Search here for more grant opportunities:

 We are all used to friends and family raising sponsorship for charity events through sites such as justgiving.com.
-Many schools are now applying the same crowdfunding process to successfully raise fund for projects in school.
-At one level you can crowd fund amongst your parents and local community and at the other level you can out together a crowdfunding project to generate sponsorship from business and outside sources.
+Many schools are now applying the same crowdfunding process to raise funds for projects in school.
+At one level you can crowd fund amongst your parents and local community.
+You can also put together a crowdfunding project to generate sponsorship from business and outside sources.

 Rocket Fund is a crowdfunding site where teachers can create projects and share these projects with contacts.
 This is a great way to get parents and the local community involved in supporting a specific project through monetary donations rather than time which in our busy lives these days if often easier.